How to Make Fresh Guava Juice at Home

 Above I showed you how to make guava juice using a blender.
 Now I would like to tell you the easier way.
 That is of course with a juicer.
 I think most people have a blender at home but not all will have a juicer.
 I know I didn't before coming to Brazil.
 I bought my juicer before I left the UK.
 I knew that we would have an endless supply of fresh fruits whilst living here.

 The juicer I recommend is a professional series although it is readily available to the public.
 I never thought about it but buying a professional version means it is more robust and easier to clean.
 It is a workhorse here in our home.

 I think a lot of people opt to buy juice in a carton or box because they don't want the hassle of juicing or think it is more expensive.
 All of the juice you buy in those cartons or bottles have been heat treated and we all know what happens to the vitamin content when heat is applied.
 The next time you buy a carton of juice, read the label.
 For example did you know that some orange juices contain fish?
 Tilapia to be precise.

 Even the juices which say freshly squeezed aren't.
 They are concentrated and then have the pulp added back to them.
 The only way to ensure you are getting fresh juice is prepare it yourself.
 You deserve it and so does your family.

 The guava has 4 times more vitamin C than an orange!

 They are also a good source of fiber, vitamin A, folic acid, and the minerals potassium, copper and magnesium.

 There you have it, your first jug of homemade guava juice!
-Wasn't that easy?
+I told you it was easy.